Nalhati

-Nalhati is a town and a municipality in Rampurhat subdivision of Birbhum District in the Indian state of West Bengal near the West Bengal / Jharkhand border.
+Nalhati is a small town in Rampurhat subdivision of Birbhum District in the Indian state of West Bengal near the West Bengal / Jharkhand border.
 This town is named after the Shakti peeth Nalhateshwari temple, which according to the mythologies is situated where the "nala" i.e. throat of goddess Shakti had fallen.
 It is one of the 51 Shakti Peethas in India.
 Nalhati Municipality was established in 2000.

 Geography

 Location

 Nalhati is located at 24.3°N 87.82°E. It has an average elevation of 48 metres (160 feet).
 It is on the Chhotonagpur plateau.
 A small portion of hill with very low altitude can be visible within the town.
-On the hill the Nalateswari temple and community hall are two tourist interests.
+On the hill the Nalateswari temple and Ana Shahid Baba Majar are two tourist interests.
 The soil of this part of Birbhum resembles that of Bankura and Purulia as "Lalmatir Desh" (land of red soil).

 Police station

 Nalhati police station has jurisdiction over Nalhati I and Nalhati II CD blocks.